WelfLowe/ML4developers/README.md

 This repository collects Python notebooks complementary to the course "Applied Machine Learning" (4DV117) at Linnaeus University, Sweden.

 * 1–Data_and_learning.ipynb loads the Iris dataset, transforms it into a dataframe and produces boxplots of its features.
 Then it trains a logistic regression classifier and evaluates its performance with the AUC evaluation metric.
-* Naive_Bayes_algorithm loads the Iris dataset, transforms it into a dataframe and produces boxplots of its features.
+* 2-Naive_Bayes_algorithm loads the Iris dataset, transforms it into a dataframe and produces boxplots of its features.
 Then it trains a Naive Bayesian  classifier based on only one feature and evaluates its performance with the accuracy metric and a confusion matrix.
 * 3-Numerical_Regression.ipynb loads the Boston dataset, trains a numerical regressopn model, evaluates its performance and visualizes the model.